Decorative Stone in Landscaping: A Guide

 Best Uses for Stone in Landscaping

-When choosing materials for landscaping, consider using stone in areas where moisture can create mold and fungus, when using mulch.
-Stone can help prevent high moisture problems, and for effective drainage, you can regrade your garden bed to incorporate drainage that remains hidden after spreading the stone.
+When choosing materials for landscaping, consider using stone in areas where moisture can create mold and fungus, especially when using mulch.
+Stone can help prevent high moisture problems.
+For effective drainage, you can regrade your garden bed to incorporate drainage that remains hidden after spreading the stone.
 This approach creates a cleaner, more attractive design.

-Another option is to create a creek bed with stones to effectively drain water, surrounding it with mulch for added appeal.
+Another option is to create a creek bed with stones to effectively drain water.
+Surround it with mulch for added appeal.
+This not only enhances the aesthetic but also improves functionality.

-For garden pathways frequented enough that mulch breaks down quickly, or where you want to avoid tracking dirt or mud, stones offer a practical alternative to traditional paver paths.
+For garden pathways that are frequently used, stones offer a practical alternative to traditional paver paths.
+If mulch breaks down quickly, stones can help maintain a clean look.
 You can use the same type of stone throughout both the garden bed and pathway, select different stones for each, or use mulch for the entire garden and stones solely for the pathway.

 Using stones for driveways or parking pads is typically more cost-effective and offers more benefits than concrete or asphalt.
 Stone is a permeable material that, even when compacted, reduces stormwater runoff and retains less heat.

-Additionally, installing a stone border around your foundation and other structures can prevent rain from splashing onto siding and foundations, keeping moisture away and helping with drainage while also deterring pests.
+Additionally, installing a stone border around your foundation and other structures can prevent rain from splashing onto siding and foundations.
+This keeps moisture away and helps with drainage while also deterring pests.
 Stones are also effective on slopes, helping to control soil erosion and minimizing natural growth for years to come.

-6. **Grid Systems**: You can use a grid system to secure the stone is washout areas as mentioned above.
+Grid Systems: You can use a grid system to secure the stone in washout areas.
 The grid is anchored to the ground and has pockets to be filled with stone.
 This system is discreet, can withstand foot traffic, stormwater flow, and allows vehicles to drive and park on it.

 By following these guidelines, you can achieve a well-maintained stone landscape while minimizing maintenance and erosion issues.